kiagnose/kiagnose/README.md

 A checkup is a containerized application, which checks that a certain cluster functionality is working.
 A checkup can be provided by a third party vendor, and should adhere to the Kiagnose checkup API.

+Kiagnose can execute a checkup in:
+1. An existing Namespace.
-Kiagnose runs each checkup in a dedicated ephemeral Namespace, which is disposed when the checkup ends.
+2. A dedicated ephemeral Namespace, which is disposed when the checkup finishes.

 Kiagnose passes user-supplied configuration to the checkup, and reports the checkup's results upon termination.

 # Usage